-Hoffman says desperate pleas to the city to remove people living in RVs and tents by the cemetery went nowhere.
+Hoffman said desperate pleas to the city to remove people living in RVs and tents by the cemetery went nowhere.

 "We are talking about contacting them, for years ... it wasn’t until every media outlet in town started covering this that they got back to us,” Hoffman said.

-Hoffman says the campers left after media exposure.
+Hoffman said the campers left after media exposure.

 City Councilmember Debora Juarez, who represents the district the cemetery is in, did send a letter to Hoffman calling the problem “unacceptable.”